Capercaillie (band)

 Capercaillie are a Scottish folk band, founded in 1984 by Donald Shaw and led by Karen Matheson, and which performs traditional Gaelic and contemporary songs in English.
 The group adapts traditional Gaelic music and traditional lyrics with modern production techniques and instruments such as electric guitar and bass guitar, though rarely synthesizers or drum machines.

 They have sold over a million albums world-wide, including "three silver and one gold album in the UK".
 The BBC notes that the band has "achieved enormous global success both as a group and as individual musicians."

 Origins

 Originating from Argyll, a region of western Scotland, the band is named after the western capercaillie, sometimes called a wood grouse, a native Scottish bird.
+Donald Shaw formed the band aged 16 to play at the Mull Musical Festival.
+After the BBC asked the band to play a singer was needed.
+Shaw recruited Matheson, with whom he had played in a band called The Etives whilst at Oban High School together.

 Career

 Their first album, Cascade, was recorded in 1984.
 Prior to the COVID-19 pandemic, the band gave their last performance on 17 August 2019 at the Festival des Filets Bleus in Concarneau, Brittany, France.
 They performed live for the first time in two years on 6 August 2021 at the Wickham Festival in Hampshire.

 After a further nine months off the road the band resumed touring, and between April and August 2022 performed in France, including Paris, Condette, Pas-de-Calais, Hauts-de-France, Lorient in Brittany, and on the Tatihou islet in Normandy.
 They also performed concerts in Inverness and Glasgow.

 They performed on 26 August 2023 at the Shrewsbury Folk Festival in the town of Shrewsbury in Shropshire, England.

 On 19 April 2024, it was announced the release the following month of a new album, ReLoved (on double vinyl on 10 May and on CD & streaming platforms on 31 May).
 The album marks the band's fortieth anniversary and is their first studio release in 11 years since 2013's At the Heart of It All.
 It contains new arrangements of some of the band's work recorded with the BBC Scottish Symphony Orchestra.
 On the same day, the album's first single, "Tobar Mhoire", was released online.